What is CPC?

 Maximum CPC is the highest amount you’re willing to pay for a click on your ad.
 The maximum CPC set doesn’t necessarily mean it’s the amount you will actually pay for the click.
 If you’re not sure of what to choose for the highest amount per click, Google recommends setting the maximum CPC to $1 in Google AdWords.

-4. What is the manual CPC bidding?
+4. What is manual CPC bidding?

 In CPC advertising, manual CPC bidding occurs when advertisers place the maximum CPC for each ad by hand instead of enlisting the help of automated bidding strategies.